Yu Yu Hakusho Trading Card Game: Expansions

 Tournament cards were distributed at tournaments in special packs called spirit packs.
 Promotional cards could be acquired in many ways: buying magazines or DVDs, or attending tournaments or special events.
 Alliance did not have any tournament or promotional cards.
 In addition, special league cards could be acquired by joining a league.

 In addition, a "mystery card" called "The Dark One" said to be the ultimate card, was printed.
 Three copies were initially given to each Score employee (many of which became hole punched).
 It had an attack of 99000 and the effect "Since you work for Score you can choose a card in your hand or in play and change the effect of the card into anything you want for the remainder of the game."
 This instantly became one of the most sought after cards in the game when it was first revealed and a sold for over $1,000 on eBay prior to release.
 This one copy was placed on eBay by Score Entertainment to increase the hype for the upcoming events and tournament prizes, but the card was never widely released to the public as planned due to unforeseen complications.
 Almost 20 years later, an original copy of "The Dark One" is still widely considered to be the "holy grail" of the Yu Yu Hakusho trading card game and routinely sees sales between $2-$5k when it becomes possible to find one.

-In November of 2011, the initial Season 4 Blu-ray release by Funimation contained a reprinted, non-foil copy of "The Dark One", printed by Panini, edited to allow use by the casual player.
+In November 2011, the initial Season 4 Blu-ray release by Funimation contained a reprinted, non-foil copy of "The Dark One", printed by Panini, edited to allow use by the casual player.